 Walnuts are highly nutritious and are often referred to as the ultimate superfood for the brain.
-This is due to their shape and appearance, which almost resembles the human brain.
+This is due to their shape and appearance, which almost resemble the human brain.
 And true to that, their high antioxidant content has been shown to protect the brain against oxidative damage and promote its functions.
-Let’s explore how many walnuts should you eat in a day?
+Let’s explore how many walnuts should you eat in a day.

 Walnuts are also high in essential fatty acids, minerals, vitamins, and fiber.

 When incorporated in the right amounts, nutrients in walnuts have been shown to support various aspects of health, including preventing common chronic diseases.

 That being said, the creamy flavor and enjoyable crunch may cause you to eat more than you should.
 So how many walnuts should you actually be eating in a day?

 That’s our main focus today, but let’s first understand a few more things about walnuts.